 10. Saving Without a Goal

 Aiming to save money is not a bad money habit at all, but doing it with no goal in mind is associated with bad money habits.
-If you save lots of money, with nothing to achieve, then you don’t know where you are headed financially.
+If you’re keeping to have lots of money, with nothing to achieve, then you don’t know where you are headed financially.
 Saving with goals help you build a plan to achieve those goals, which lead to a brighter financial future.

 Having clear financial goals means you are assessing your financial situation now and where you want to be in the future.
 Create goals and outline the benefits each target will bring such as financial freedom.
 You’ll be able to go for a vacation and even start your own business.
 Once you look at the bigger picture, you will be motivated to save regularly.
 Setting goals gives you a sense of mission.
 You have the realization that all of your efforts and hard work have purpose or meaning.

 Thank you for reading!
-Be sure to also take a look at “6 Money Saving Challenges To Improve Your Finances” for more tips to save your money and being smarter with your finances.
+Be sure to also take a look at “6 Money Saving Challenges To Improve Your Finances” for more tips on saving your money and being smarter with your finances.